dmayer/idb/README.md

 # gidb

 gidb is a tool to simplify some common tasks for iOS pentesting and research.
 It is still a work in progress but already provides a bunch of (hopefully) useful commands.
 The goal was to provide all (or most) functionality for both, iDevices and the iOS simulator.
 For this, a lot is abstracted internally to make it work transparently for both environments.
-Although recently the focus has been more on suporting devices.
+Although recently the focus has been more on supporting devices.

 idb was released as part of a talk at [ShmooCon](http://shmoocon.org) 2014.
 The [slides of the talk](https://speakerdeck.com/dmayer/introducing-idb-simplified-blackbox-ios-app-pentesting) are up on [Speakerdeck](https://speakerdeck.com/dmayer/introducing-idb-simplified-blackbox-ios-app-pentesting).
 [Video](https://archive.org/details/ShmooCon2014_Introducing_idb_Simplified_Blackbox_iOS_App_Pentesting) is available on [archive.org](http://www.archive.org) There is also a [blog post](http://cysec.org/blog/2014/01/23/idb-ios-research-slash-pentesting-tool/) on my [personal website](http://cysec.org).

 ## Getting Started
-Visit the [getting started guide](//github.com/dmayer/idb/wiki/Getting-started) on the wiki.
+Visit the [getting started guide](//github.com/dmayer/idb/wiki/Getting-started) on the wiki to get installation instructions.
+Next, there is a basic [manual and walk-through](//github.com/dmayer/idb/wiki/Manual-and--Walk-Through) available as well.

 Bug reports, feature requests, and contributions are more than welcome!

 ## Command-Line Version
-idb started out as a command line tool which is still accesible through the `cli` branch.
+idb started out as a command line tool which is still accessible through the `cli` branch.
 Find the [getting started](//github.com/dmayer/idb/wiki/CLI-Version:-Getting-Started) guid and some more documentation in the wiki.

 ## gidb Features